 To promote a safe environment for all pathway users, The Woodlands Parks and Recreation Department recommends the following:

-Use the right side of the pathway.
+Use right side of the pathway; pass on the left.

-Avoid putting yourself or others at risk.
+Avoid putting yourself and others at risk.

 Keep dogs on a leash and clean up after them.

 Motorized vehicles are prohibited (except for handicapped or maintenance).

 Listen for audible warnings and allow faster pathway users to pass freely.

 Helmets and protective gear are recommended.